 The program is designed to address all five levels of the biopsychosocial model of human functioning: biological, psychological, familial, community, and sociocultural.
-We encourage students to develop a personal integration of cognitive-behavioral, family systems, multicultural, and contemporary psychodynamic approaches.
+We encourage psychology major students to develop a personal integration of cognitive-behavioral, family systems, multicultural, and contemporary psychodynamic approaches.
 Because of the extensive clinical course offerings at CSPP-San Francisco Bay area, students are able to develop in-depth expertise in one or more of these orientations by selecting sections of required courses, elective courses, clinical practica (field placements), and supervisors that emphasize a specific theoretical orientation in therapy.

 Students begin their professional clinical training in their second year in community mental health centers, clinics, inpatient mental health facilities, medical settings, specialized service centers, rehabilitation programs, residential or day programs, forensic/correctional facilities, and educational programs.
 In their third year, and often fourth year, students continue clinical training or a clinical research practicum.
 Students typically receive a minimum of 1,600 hours of clinical training prior to internship.

 The Bay Area offers an enormous range of training opportunities in service of individuals representing diverse populations.
 Students have conducted field placements in many diverse agencies, including: Veteran's Affairs, Kaiser Permanente, and community mental health clinics.

 Collaborative Agreements with Teachers College and Fordham University